degraphcs/DeGraphCS/README.md

 ## Raw Datasets
 To help people to reproduce our work, we provide raw datasets which are consist of **C code snippet**, corresponding **code comment** and **generated IR**.

-The raw datasets can be accessed from [Google Drive](https://drive.google.com/file/d/1PZ9TAfsrSlXLDpOCp6-0aZQxrzlP4kBA/view?usp=sharing)
+The raw datasets can be accessed in [Google Drive](https://drive.google.com/file/d/1PZ9TAfsrSlXLDpOCp6-0aZQxrzlP4kBA/view?usp=sharing)

 ## Dataset
 To feed into our model, we first generate Variable-based Flow Graph of 41152 methods and extract corresponding comments.
 Then we split the datasets into 39152 training set and 2000 test set.
-All of the data are puted in `data/github15/` directory.
+All of the data are puted in `dataset/` directory.

 ## Baseline Methods
+We have reproduced other code search works which are putted in `Baseline methods/` directory.

 ## IR2graph
 We provide graph construction code to help users to generate Variable-based Flow Graph which are puted in `IR2graph/` directory.

-## src
+## Src
 We provide DeGraphCS model code are listed in `src/` directory.

 ## User Study